 On a similar note, we learned last year that Perfect365 and Hot Tools had partnered to form a similar app that would allow users to virtually try out six different hairstyles before purchasing styling tools.
 It’s a little bit more geared toward product sales, but still a fun concept to play around with if you want the chance to visualize yourself with entirely different hairstyles with ease.

 Through these examples, as well as the general tendency of augmented reality to expand and improve rapidly in new areas, you can start to see how it has the potential to drastically change hairstyling and personal beauty efforts as a whole.
 This technology’s ability to assist us with visualization, sampling, and creativity opens up new doors for us all and makes it easier to try new things – even if just for a virtual moment.

 Hello dear readers.
 I have been cutting hair since I was born.
 First practicing on my siblings, and later at school.
 After years of education and training, I was finally able to open my own salon with my girlfriend (soon to be wife) Lize and it’s been a crazy ride ever since.
 We noticed people needed more than just a haircut but also advice on how to wear different styles and work with different types of faces and hair.
-I wrote most of the hairstyles and braid content here while occasionally sharing the hairstyling products and tools I personally use.
-If you have questions about hairstyling, message me anytime.
-Looking forward to helping more of you guys out there!
+I have shared a ton of hairstyles and braid guides in this blog.
+Sometimes I share hairstyling products and tools I personally use.